PeterThramkrongart/cds-language-portfolio/assignments/final-project/README.md

                 help = float, The weight of ratings on recommendations
 ```

-- Make sure that the book's title matches perfectly with the book's title on Goodreads
+- Make sure that the book's title matches perfectly with the book's title on [Goodreads](https://www.goodreads.com/) and was published no later than in 2017

 ```console